 - 5. Discussion with parents and relevant staff (see protocol outlined below).
 Child to be involved where appropriate. - 6.
-Work with Learning Mentor to take part in a suitable behaviour support programme - 7.
-Implement a bespoke package (for example a Positive Behaviour Support Plan) for a child deemed to be at risk of exclusion.
+Work with Learning Mentor team to take part in a suitable behaviour support programme - 7.
+Implement a bespoke package for a child deemed to be at risk of exclusion.
 The child will work with trained members of staff to address issues of concern.
-This stage may involve seeking the advice of other professionals. - 8.
-Where the behaviour is considered to be bullying behaviour (ie Several Times On Purpose, premeditated behaviour), procedures outlined the Anti-bullying policy will be followed - 9.
+This stage may involve seeking the advice of other professionals - 8.
+Where the behaviour is considered to be bullying behaviour (ie Several Times On Purpose, premeditated behaviour), our Anti-bullying protocol will be followed (outlined in our Anti-bullying policy) - 9.
 Further consequences are considered in discussion with parents/carers.
-This would follow these stages:- - Partial Internal Exclusion Child misses playtime(s) or for part of the day has no contact with own class or classmates. - Whole day Internal Exclusion Child has no contact with own class or classmates.
-No access to playground, lunch taken with other key stage. - Fixed Short Term Suspension Followed by a reintegration meeting on the child's return. - Fixed Long Term Suspension Followed by a reintegration meeting on the child's return. - Permanent Exclusion - Child is removed from the school roll.
+This would follow these stages:- - Internal exclusion Child has no contact with own class or classmates.
+No access to playground, lunch taken with other key stage. - Fixed Short Term Exclusion Followed by a reintegration meeting on the child's return. - Fixed Long Term Exclusion Followed by a reintegration meeting on the child's return. - Permanent Exclusion - Child is removed from the school role